John Hardy (jewelry)

-John Hardy, established in Bali in 1975, creates artisan handcrafted jewelry.
-Each of John Hardy’s distinctive collections conveys evocative symbolism and honors the transmission of creative energy from the artist to the wearer.
-Since inception, the company has been deeply rooted in the essential values of community, artisanship, and sustainability.'
+John Hardy is a jewelry company of Indonesia.

 History

-John Hardy jewelry was founded in 1975 by Canadian designer-and-artist John Hardy.
+John Hardy jewelry was founded in 1975 by Canadian designer John Hardy.
 He visited Bali in the mid-1970s and the island's jewelry-making traditions raised his interest.
 He began learning the techniques of the local artisans then developed his first pieces by applying new design concepts to traditional Balinese techniques.

 The John Hardy compound was built in Mambal, Bali in 1996 and is the company production center where the jewelry is created.
 It also is a living and gathering space with an organic farm and low impact buildings.

 In 1999, Guy Bedarida, a senior designer of haute joaillerie of the Place Vendôme, joined the company as Head Designer and expanded Hardy’s design concepts to include the use of classical European jewelry techniques and new motifs inspired by nature and ancient East Asian art styles and themes.

-In 2007, then John Hardy president Damien Dernoncourt, with Head Designer and Creative Director, Bedarida, purchased the company from Hardy.
+In 2007, then John Hardy president Damien Dernoncourt, with Head Designer and creative director, Bedarida, purchased the company from Hardy.
 That same year the company headquarters was moved to Hong Kong and a satellite office was opened in New York.

 The company opened its first flagship store in Plaza Indonesia, Jakarta in 2010.
 In 2011, it opened its first store at The Landmark, Hong Kong.
 In 2014, two more stores were opened in Bali, Indonesia.

 On July 31, 2014, John Hardy announced that Robert Hanson, former CEO of American Eagle Outfitters, Inc., was appointed CEO.